Tempita Vihara: Secondary feature constructions

-Moreover, a large proportioned meditation hall has been constructed and joined with the roof of the tempita vihara's sermon hall by means of a storm gutter, thus creating a new structure.
+Moreover, a large-proportioned meditation hall has been constructed and joined with the roof of the tempita vihara's sermon hall by means of a storm gutter, thus creating a new structure.
 The entrance to the tempita vihara is through the sermon hall and when the twin doors are opened, the Buddha image within the tempita vihara is clearly visible to the audience in the sermon hall.

 The tam or base pillars which are the identity of a tempita vihara being covered up during later renovations was a not-so-rare and rare experience during the research.
 When thus covered, in appearance it becomes a temple built on a normal foundation.
 Though through the features of the inner chambers views could be expressed under the assumption that it is a tempita vihara, the uniqueness of the construction has been lost in the process.
-The tempita vihara at Asmadala, Bodhimalkada and Udatalavinna, thus renovated in recent history are examples that could be proved.
+The tempita vihara at Asmadala, Bodhimalkada and Udatalavinna, thus renovated in recent history are examples that could be proven.

-While all these are structural features based upon the monastic and social necessities of the times, this paved the way for main shapes of the tempita vihara to take on different shapes.
+While all these are structural features based upon the monastic and social necessities of the times, this paved the way for the main shapes of the tempita vihara to take on different shapes.